surfstudio/Surf-iOS-Developers/CONTRIBUTING.md

 - Repo muts be integrated with any code smell checker
 - Repo must contains at least one stable version
 - Repo should contains *.podspec* for your library

+## Fork

+Adding project to this section haven't specific requirements.
+Just look at the templates.

 ## Pull request templates